Skip to main content

 Testosterone is the primary androgenic hormone and plays a central role in muscle protein synthesis, the process of building new muscle tissue.
 While present in both men and women, its levels are significantly higher in men.

-Resistance training, especially workouts that involve large muscle groups (like squats and deadlifts), high volume (multiple sets and reps), and moderate to high intensity, provides a potent stimulus for an acute increase in levels.
+Resistance training, especially workouts that involve large muscle groups (like squats and deadlifts), high volume (multiple sets and reps), and moderate to high intensity, provides a potent stimulus for an acute increase in testosterone levels.
 This temporary spike is believed to contribute to the signaling cascade that initiates muscle growth.

 It acts directly on muscle cells to promote the synthesis of new proteins, which is the fundamental mechanism of hypertrophy, or muscle growth.
 This hormonal signal is a direct response to the mechanical tension and metabolic stress placed upon the muscular system during demanding workouts.